 Spring is a great time to explore nature with your children as well as participating in many other activities.
 Activity Village has some great spring craft ideas to do with your children.
 Some of the craft ideas include puzzles, games, crafts and coloring pages.

-Now that Spring is just around the corner and the weather is warming up the trees has been tapped for syrup.
-Get Real Get Maine has the schedule posted for Maine Maple Weekend March 23rd & 24th.
+Now that Spring is just around the corner and the weather is warming up.
+The Maine Maple Producers Association has the schedule posted for Maine Maple Sunday which is March 23rd.
 Click on the link to find the activities near you.

 With the holiday season approaching, UMaine Extension has a great video on Gift Giving and Overindulgence.
 This video also has some great ideas on alternatives for gifts by using family time and making memories that will last a lifetime.